Hallmarks of your clinical curriculum at WesternU include:

 - Patient-centered WesternU dental clinic where as a student “associate” you work with faculty mentors to best meet the needs of patients by emphasizing low student-to-faculty ratios, short appointments, and increased opportunities for 4-handed dentistry in a clinic with state-of-the-art equipment.

 - Extensive Community-based clinical education in a variety of locations in southern California and the region, where you will provide oral health care for diverse populations using a variety of delivery models.

 Structure of the clinical curriculum (including approximate time frames):

-- D3 and D4 Years (86 weeks) – Continuing in the D3 Fall term, students will spend approximately 32 hours/week in direct patient care, both on campus at the Dental Center and in the Community-Based Clinic Network.
+- D3 and D4 Years (86 weeks) – Continuing into the Summer and then D3 Fall term, students will spend approximately 32 hours/week in direct patient care, both on campus at the Dental Center and in the Community-Based Clinic Network.
 Each student will participate in community-based clinical care rotations of 7 weeks duration.
 During the D3 and D4 year, students will also participate in advanced integrated clinical seminars and pursue clinical research opportunities.
-The students will take the written National Board Dental Exam Part II during the D4 Fall Term.